gtech-mulearn/Github-Enablment-Task/README.md

 14. Uh oh!
 You just realised that you don’t need to add the change made to list_all_books.txt now.
 15. Unstage the list_all_books.txt.
 (If you don’t know the command, try a `git status` and read the output 😉. or Google for it)
 16. You realise that, since, list_all_books.txt is another feature, you decide to complete developing it on another branch. **Checkout to main branch first** and then create a new branch called `feature` and commit the list_all_books.txt file and it’s changes in that branch.
-17. In the same feature branch, now let’s make another change, to your list_all_books.txt file add the text `"List all books will list all books in ascending order."` You just added a new feature.
+17. In the same feature branch, now let’s make another change, to your list_all_books.txt file add the text `"List all books will list all books in ascending order."` without deleting the first line, You just added a new feature and Ideally you should have 2 lines in list_all_books.txt now.
 18. Check the log to see the changes you’ve made so far.
 19. Let’s commit it.
 Your feature branch should ideally have a minimum of two commits now.
 20. Now, to push back your changes and conrtibute your code to the GTech µLearn Github repository, you need to raise a Pull Request (പേടിക്കണ്ട നമുക്ക് സെറ്റ് ആക്കാം).